isomerpages/moe-wellingtonpri/_useful-links/For Parents/MOE Sexuality Education in Schools.md

 (iii) To help students develop a moral compass, respect for themselves and for others as sexual beings, premised on the family as the basic unit of society, through the inculcation of positive mainstream values and attitudes about sexuality.<br>

 3) The Key Messages of Sexuality Education are:<br>
-(a) Love and respect yourself as you love and respect others;
+(i) Love and respect yourself as you love and respect others; <br>
-(b) Build positive relationships based on love and respect (which are the foundation for strong families);<br>
+(ii) Build positive relationships based on love and respect (which are the foundation for strong families);<br>
-(c) Make responsible decisions for yourself, your family and society; and<br>
+(iii) Make responsible decisions for yourself, your family and society; and<br>
-(d) Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
+(iv) Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.<br>

-You may click [here](https://go.gov.sg/moe-sexuality-education) for more information on MOE Sexuality Education.
+<br>You may click [here](https://go.gov.sg/moe-sexuality-education) for more information on MOE Sexuality Education.

 Overview of Wellington Primary School’s Sexuality Education Programme for 2023
 ------------------------------------------------------------------------------